 State and federal evidence rules authorize clawback agreements.
 In federal courts, the default provision regarding the return of privileged information is Federal Rule of Evidence 502(b).
 That section states that if a party takes reasonable steps to prevent and rectify disclosure of privileged information, inadvertent production of that information does not waive its privileged nature.

 However, a different section, Rule 502(d), permits litigants to draft their own “clawback” agreements and limit the effect of Rule 502(b).
-For instance, parties may agree that production of protected information may be clawed back regardless of inadvertence and regardless of reasonable steps taken to prevent disclosure.
+For instance, parties may agree that the production of protected information may be clawed back regardless of inadvertence and regardless of reasonable steps taken to prevent disclosure.

 Even with a Rule 502(d) clawback agreement, parties must still exercise effort to prevent the disclosure of privileged information.
 For instance, information may lose privileged status if it is used in litigation and the party trying to preserve the privilege did not object to its use before trying to claw it back, and it is possible to waive attorney-client privilege if insufficient steps are taken to prevent disclosure of the information.